lusmdl/MySimRacingButtonBox/README.md

 # Sim Racing Button Box

 Welcome to the Sim Racing Button Controller repository!

-This project focuses on programming an ATmega328P microcontroller to manage a button matrix for sim racing setups.
-The controller communicates with an Arduino Micro via I2C, providing the states of 16 buttons in a 16-bit signal for an enhanced racing experience.
+This project is built around an ATmega328P microcontroller, which is configured to manage a button matrix tailored for sim racing setups.
+The system uses I2C communication, where the Arduino Micro acts as the **master** and the ATmega328P functions as the **slave**.
+This ensures precise control and synchronization between the components.

+The ATmega328P transmits a 16-bit signal representing the states of up to 16 buttons **only when requested by the Arduino Micro**.
+This on-demand communication minimizes latency and ensures efficient data transfer.
+Additionally, the PCB includes support for a joystick connection, expanding its versatility.

+This project complements [MySimRacingCore](https://github.com/lusmdl/MySimRacingCore), which serves as the brain of the entire sim racing system.
+Together, they deliver a modular and high-performance solution for sim racing enthusiasts.

 ## Features

-- 16 buttons
+- Support for up to 16 buttons in a matrix configuration
-- I2C communication with Arduino Micro
+- Seamless I2C communication with the Arduino Micro for precise control
-- Efficient button state management
+- Fast and effective button state management with Keypad Library
+- Joystick integration via the PCB's RJ45 jack, reducing wiring complexity

 ## Getting Started